 Enhancing partnership and collaboration

-A new meeting space that seats 120 allows Kresge to host and convene a growing community of partners who energize and guide our initiatives.
+A convening center that seats 120 allows Kresge to host and convene a growing community of partners who energize and guide our initiatives.

 Advancing environmental sustainability

 The expansion employs sustainable systems and amenities that complement our LEED Platinum campus.
-Features of the new construction include a foundation partially embedded in the earth for natural insulation, an array of energy-efficient mechanical equipment, water-conserving fixtures and living green walls.
+Features of the recent construction include a foundation partially embedded in the earth for natural insulation, an array of energy-efficient mechanical equipment, water-conserving fixtures and living green walls.
 Solar panels have been installed to ease the building’s reliance on the power grid.

 Promoting a healthy workplace